paladp/cs203-S2019-assessment/assessment.md

 * Using docstrings to document a Python program
   * N = Student did not use docstrings
   * I = Students incorrectly attempted docstrings unidentifiable to compiler
-  * A = Student added docstrings, but it does not fully prescribe the functions/methods effect as a command
+  * A = Student added docstrings, but it does not fully prescribe the functions/ methods effect as a command
   * G = Student successfully added docstring with useful description, but is lacking some proper syntax
   * E = Student successfully added docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
   * N = Student used inappropriate naming styles that are neither prescriptive or descriptive
   * I = Student used inappropriate naming styles that are either not prescriptive or descriptive
   * A = Students used appropriate naming styles that are not entirely conventional
   * G = Student used appropriate naming styles, but is missing syntax used with variables, function, and methods
   * E = Student used appropriate naming styles with correct syntax used with variables, functions, and methods
 * Using exception handling to create a robust Python program
   * N = Student does use exception handling for the possibility of unexpected user input
   * I = Student introduces try and except statements but does not have any clause
-  * A = Student utilizes try and except statements or user defined exceptions, but clause does not function
+  * A = Student utilizes try and except statements or user defined exceptions, however, clause does not function
   * G = Student correctly codes exception handling, but clause doesn't fully execute
   * E = Student correctly codes exception handling with clause being perfectly executed
 * Refactoring a Python program to improve its characteristics